30092171/481FinalProject-FlamePlanner-/README.txt

 	Schedule Event over two or more days (this must be done by creating two seperate events) Itinerary only acts over 4 weeks Sep 5 until Oct 2.
 Assume the current date is Sep 5 2021.
 	If you schedule an event outside of the date range, you will not see the event displayed intuitvely.
-	Can't load itinerary from main screen due to the project not requiring persistant accounts across compilations If you click on an event/map icon that is not populated simply nothing will happen.
+	Can't load itinerary from start screen due to the project not requiring persistant accounts across compilations If you click on an event/map icon that is not populated simply nothing will happen.

 No fatal errors are known at this time, nothing you do should crash the system.